 About MSCC: A 1400-bed comprehensive cancer center with state-of-the art technologies, the MSCC is one of the largest cancer centers in the world and has a unique commitment to provide the highest caliber of care to everyone in need.
 The center also houses the Mazumdar-Shaw Translational Research Center where scientists practicing clinical and translational research strive to transform laboratory discoveries in to new therapies for cancer patients.

-A class of 10-15 students will be admitted for the program beginning in fall 2014.
+A class of 5-10 students will be admitted for the program beginning in fall 2014.
 Applications will be accepted through May 1, 2014.
 Students will spend the first year of the two-year program in residence at KGI in California and will return to Bangalore for laboratory rotations and further laboratory experiences or coursework in the second year.
 A summer laboratory internship, clinical trials experience, business internship, or additional coursework is performed in the U.S. or in Bangalore.
 At the end of the program, a thesis of research outcomes is expected in most circumstances.

 At KGI: Students will complete the first year at KGI, with emphasis on molecular and cellular applied life sciences.
 Students will be integrated with master's, PhD, and postdoctoral students enrolled in KGI's School of Applied Life Sciences and will participate in campus activities, networking, professional development and student service programs adapted to their needs.